The Shire Horse: Size, Weight & Special Characteristics of the Breed

 How much is a Shire Horse worth?

-The value of a Shire Horse depends on many factors, such as pedigree, age and training.
+The value of a Shire Horse depend on many factors, such as pedigree, age and training.
 The average price is between 5,000 and 15,000 euros.